 The walks will go ahead if there is light/medium rainfall.

-If you need to cancel, please notify email@example.com at least 48 hours before the start of the walk to receive a full refund (or if you prefer, to transfer your payment to another walk).
+If you need to cancel, please notify firstname.lastname@example.org before the start of the walk (date to be provided in confirmation email) to receive a full refund (or if you prefer, to transfer your payment to another walk).

 Forest Bathing Walks

 And forget not the earth delights to feel your bare feet

 and the wind longs to play in your hair.